zzbazza/instagram-scraper/README.md

 ### Custom proxies
 You can also use proxies from other providers in the custom proxies fields (`proxyUrls` in the JSON settings).

+## Scrolling through large profiles or posts
+Instagram imposes a rate limits that will block the scrolling if you want to scroll for more than 1000 posts or comments.
+To workaround this issue, this scraper starts injecting randomized wait times once you reach 1000 posts or comments.
+This is configurable by the `scrollWaitSecs` input parameter.
+If you get the message that you were rate limited, consider increasing this parameter for the specific profile or post.

 ## Input parameters

 The input of this scraper should be JSON containing the list of pages on Instagram that should be visited.
 Required fields are: